ampl/ampl.github.io/docs/source/solvers/gurobi/index.md

 Gurobi is a powerful commercial suite of optimization products, which includes simplex and parallel barrier solvers to handle linear programming (LP) and quadratic programming (QP), also quadratically constrained (QCP, SOCP) and the mixed-integer variations thereof (MIP, MIQP, MIQCP, MISOCP).
-It also supports some types of general constraints.
+It also supports some types of general constraints, this addressing MINLP.
 The framework used by the driver supports automatic reformulation for many expression types; the modeling guide can be found [here](https://mp.ampl.com/model-guide.html).